 But the same problems remained for the average Black worker: they were routinely making below minimum wage and our young men and women faced harsh, institutional racism on many fronts, as they still do to this day.
 So I joined the NAACP there and started working with them to rectify the wage structure and work with the city to try and improve the relationship between the police and the community.
 We tried to find politicians who were honest with us and willing to help.
 We did some great things.
 We elected the first black Secretary of State there.
 I am proud of the NAACP and our work in Milwaukee.

 I then moved to Austin, Texas in 1984.
 It was not my intent to be active in Texas.
 When I got here, the city seemed so inviting.
-It took a while to realize that the white “haves” worked overtime to keep the “have-nots” from equity and inclusion.
+It took a while to realize that the white “haves” worked overtime to keep the black and brown “have-nots” from equity and inclusion.
 I developed a new strategy and I’ve been here ever since, working on various civil rights project.
-The most important includes starting a school for Black children, preschool through high school graduation, to ensure they received a top education.
+The most important project I have undertaken is starting a school for Black children, preschool through high school graduation, to ensure they received a top education.
 Many of our graduates go on to earn advanced degrees and scholarships.
 Every child completes high school.

 My Answer to White Systemic Racism